-The Learner Support Fund a term used for the college bursaries available to students aged 16 plus who meet eligibility criteria for financial support towards towards the cost of travel, food, course essential items and childcare.
+The Learner Support Fund is a bursary available to students who meet eligibility criteria for financial support towards towards the cost of travel, food, course essential items and childcare.
 These funds are provided to the college from the government to assist colleges in removing financial barriers to learning.

 -Three most recent wage slips with name and address.

--Benefit letter or bank statement dated within three months that includes name and address (i.e Income Support, Employment Support Allowance, Job Seekers’ Allowance.)
+-Benefit letter dated within three months that includes name and address.
+If the letter is older than 3 months, please also provide a full month’s bank statement.
+(Benefit letters include; Income Support, Employment Support Allowance, Job Seekers’ Allowance.)

 -Self-assessment tax calculation or certified accounts.